 3. Check Your Credit Reports

 If the reason you didn’t get the credit card was tied to your credit information, you can get a free credit report (for 60 days).
 This is in addition to the free annual credit report you are entitled to from each of the three credit reporting agencies.
 The report can look intimidating, but it’s important to learn how to read it so that you can check it for accuracy.
 Wrong information on your credit reports can drag your scores down, because scores are calculated from information found in your credit reports.
 If you find errors, dispute them and check to be sure that they are corrected.

 It’s also smart to keep an eye on your credit scores.
-You can get two of your credit scores, updated monthly, for free from Credit.com.
+You can get two of your credit scores, updated every 14 days, for free from Credit.com.
 Monitoring your scores can also alert you when something is amiss in your credit reports — whether it’s fraud or if your credit has been mixed up with someone else’s — before you find out by getting turned down for credit when you need it.

 Finally, if you still don’t have the credit card you wanted and feel strongly that you need one, consider a secured card.
 Applying for one will result in another hard inquiry, but these cards are generally easier to get because they are secured by a deposit.
 If your application was denied because of a lack of credit history, you could also consider a “credit-builder” loan from a credit union.

 No matter how you decide to deal with your rejection, though, you can be informed and prepared the next time you apply.